-This quick article is going to explain the basis of SharePoint Service Delivery and why it is so important to have in your organization.
-In fact, the book coming out in May (on this link) covers a lot more on this topic.
+This quick article is going to explain the basis of Microsoft Office Systems Service Delivery (centered a little on SharePoint, ahem) and why it is so important to have in your organization.
+Also, check out my book (on this link) which covers a lot more on this topic.

-As we begin, I want to explain why I’m focusing on SharePoint service delivery.
-I have worked in so many organizations where the delivery of a SharePoint solution has an overarching imperative, which is simply to provide good customer satisfaction and good customer experience in using that solution going forward—even beyond where the solution has been implemented.
+As we begin, I want to explain why I’m focusing on Microsoft Office Systems service delivery and automation.
+I have worked in so many organizations where the delivery of a solution using one or more tools and services from the Microsoft Office suite (and other tools) has an overarching imperative, which is simply to provide good customer satisfaction and good customer experience in using that solution going forward—even beyond where the solution has been implemented.
 This is so they can ensure that they are getting the best value from the available tools, and at the same time meeting return on investment (ROI).

-SharePoint is a business platform.
-Therefore, service delivery is required to guarantee that SharePoint solutions can be delivered using practical techniques and in a logical fashion.
+To me, Microsoft Office Systems (not just the ‘desktop’ tools – which by the way are now ‘cloud’ tools and therefore even closer to an entire cloud platform of tools) combines to provide a systems platform.
+Therefore, service delivery is required to guarantee that solutions created using one or more of those can be delivered using practical techniques and in a logical fashion.
 You will not be able to provide adequate services without taking into consideration issue, change, service-level, and operational requirements.

-SharePoint service delivery combines what is being offered with how that service will be delivered.
+Service delivery combines what is being offered with how that service will be delivered.
 Service delivery is about ensuring that service always meets customer expectations.
-The most important aspect of sustaining User Adoption is ensuring that you are capable of managing the SharePoint solution, understanding the customer, and providing a customer-driven, measurable SharePoint service.
-SharePoint service delivery is about capability, availability, customers, and service.
+The most important aspect of sustaining User Adoption is ensuring that you are capable of managing the solution, understanding the customer, and providing a customer-driven, measurable service.
+Service delivery is about capability, availability, customers, and service.
 What you will need to understand is why these elements are important.
+Service delivery can be applied to one, or all of the products in turn.
+Consider the below for SharePoint and then think of your products and see why they are all in tune with service delivery:

 - Because SharePoint support services must be capable of supporting the delivered solution in line with customer expectations